business.com receives compensation from some of the companies listed on this page. Advertising Disclosure

 How ergonomics improves productivity

-2. Employees are more engaged.
+2. Ergonomic workstations keep employees more engaged.

 Did You Know?Did you know

-3. Workers are more comfortable and alert.
+3. Ergonomic workstations keep workers more comfortable and alert.

-4. Staff can work more efficiently.
+4. Ergonomic workstations help employees work more efficiently.

 Did You Know?Did you know

-How ergonomics help the bottom line
+How an ergonomic focus helps the bottom line

 1. Ergonomic workstations reduce labor costs.

-By reducing the likelihood of workers developing those disorders, not only will your business save money, but your employees will be present more often.
-The less time an employee spends out of work because of medical issues, the more they can give to your company – which benefits both the employee and the business.
+The less time an employee spends out of work because of medical issues, the more time they can give your company, which benefits both the employee and the business.

 2. Less movement to complete a job means an increase in productivity.